 Though sometimes the 'Golden Years' seem more like tarnished brass, they are not the end of adventure.
-I invite you to follow me as I transcend from full-time government employee to full-time life observer.
-I'll cover life, government, travel, food, gardening, whatever crosses my path.
+I invite you to follow me as I transcend from full-time employee to full-time life observer.
+I'll cover life, travel, food, gardening, whatever crosses my path.

 Hitler's Atlantic Wall runs from Norway in the North all the way to the south of France.
 It was built by Adolph Hitler to keep the British, mostly, and eventually the Allies, from invading Western Europe.